shill1729/optiongpricing/README.md

 <!-- badges: end -->

-This package provides option pricers for a variety of models of price dynamics generally with three methods available per model: analytic (when available), Monte-Carlo, and via PDE-solvers.
+This package provides option pricers for a variety of models of price dynamics generally with three methods available per model: analytic (when available), Monte-Carlo, and via P(I)DE-solvers.
 The models are divided into the following categories:

 ## Continuous diffusions
 - [x] Black-Scholes (geometric Brownian motion)